zenomt/rtmfp-cpp/test/tcserver.md

 normal argument (after the unused command argument object, which should be AMF0 `NULL`) is the recipient’s connection ID.
 Relayed messages are sent as an `onRelay` command to the target client on stream ID 0.
-The `onRelay` command includes the sender’s connection ID.
+The `onRelay` command includes a header object with the sender’s connection ID in `sender` and, if not empty, the sender’s publisher name in `senderName`.
 For example, to relay a message to Connection ID `1f9a5f4769fef5884d321e969b6ef7b64fe8db5f11c12637`, the client would send an AMF0 Command Message on stream ID 0:

     "relay"
     0.0